pzhang58/pzhang58/README.md

 ![](https://komarev.com/ghpvc/?username=pzhang58&color=brightgreen)

 Salutations!
 My name is Patrick and thank you for stopping by!
 - I majored in Mechanical Engineering at the University of South Florida.
-Graduated with a Bachelor of Science in 2019.
+Graduated with a Bachelor's of Science in 2019.
-- I'm currently learning Data Science and Data Analytics
+- I'll be studying a Masters of Science in Data Science at City, University of London starting Sept 2022.

 # Get in Touch
 [![](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/pzhang58/)